 Why is SEO Marketing important?

-To do this, you need to keep track of your audience and their behaviours, relevant tech advancements, emerging search trends (e.g voice search) and new algorithmic changes that might influence the way you write and publish content.
+To do this, you need to keep track of your audience and their behaviors, relevant tech advancements, emerging search trends (e.g voice search), and new algorithmic changes that might influence the way you write and publish content.